 Measurements (dietary intake and anthropometrics) were taken yearly.

-body mass index (calculated using measured height and weight).
+BMI (calculated using measured height and weight).

 - Dietary intake of fat was measured using three-day weighed food records